‘Every state-funded school must offer a curriculum which is balanced and broadly based and which:

 Year 2 End of KS1 Assessments

-Tests were taken in Maths ( a Reasoning paper and an arithmetic paper), Reading and SPAG (Spelling, Punctuation and Grammar).
-The raw scores were then converted to a scaled score.
-Those who had a scaled score of 100 or above were deemed to have met the national expectations at Year 2.
+Tests are taken in Maths ( a Reasoning paper and an Arithmetic paper), Reading and SPAG (Spelling, Punctuation and Grammar).
+The raw scores are then converted to a scaled score.
+Those who have a scaled score of 100 or above are deemed to have met the national expectations at Year 2.

 Years 3, 4 and 5

-Although not statutory, our children took an NFER Test in Reading and Maths.
-The results of these indicated whether they were working at the expected standard, below or above.
-The assessments reported to the parents were in the form of a Teacher Assessment but the results of the NFER Tests had been used to inform this.
+Although not statutory, our children take an NFER Test in Reading, SPAG and Maths.
+The results of these indicate whether they are working at the expected standard, below or above.
+The assessments reported to the parents are in the form of a Teacher Assessment but the results of the NFER Tests will have been used to inform this.

 Year 6 End of KS2 Assessments

-Children took tests in Maths, Spelling, Punctuation and Grammar (SPAG Test), and Reading.
-The teacher also gave a Teacher Assessment result for Maths, Writing and Reading which were reported alongside the test results.
+Children take tests in Maths, Spelling, Punctuation and Grammar (SPAG Test), and Reading.
+The teacher also gives each child a Teacher Assessment result for Maths, Writing, Reading and Science.
+These are reported alongside the test results.